jefflunt/how_slow/README.md

 This gem began as a way to easily collect performance metrics for Rails controller actions.

-"Why now just use statsd or NewRelic?" you might ask.
+"Why not use statsd or NewRelic?" you might ask.

 * I work in a [FISMA](http://en.wikipedia.org/wiki/Federal_Information_Security_Management_Act_of_2002)
   compliant workplace where we can't simply ship our logs off to NewRelic, or